Posts

 It may be challenging to quantify the loss of consortium as this damage is intangible, but it is not impossible.
 While there is no definite way to calculate how much you may be owed in compensation, the following factors often play a role:

-• The victim’s new quality of life
+• The victim’s new quality of life due to the spouse’s injury

 • The quality of the marriage or domesticated partnership before the accident